 More than 1.2 million people in the United States are living with HIV, and 1 in 8 people don’t know they have it.
 During National HIV Testing Day on June 27, you can help spread the word about the importance of testing.

-- Check Out the New Substance Abuse Infographic from Healthy People 2020
+- Check Out the Access to Health Services Infographic from Healthy People 2020